AbsolutDev/Doll-House-Disco/README.md

 - Green control for 2nd Floor RGB LEDs: press once to turn green on/off, hold pressed to gradually increase green
 - Blue control for 2nd Floor RGB LEDs: press once to turn blue on/off, hold pressed to gradually increase blue

+The controller is mounted at the back of the garage:
 <img src="./img/DHD1.jpg" alt="Doll House Disco Controls" width="30%" />

 The modes for the 2nd Floor RGB LEDs: